-At the Committee's discretion, the final awards are subject to adjustment downward or upward in amounts not to exceed 50 percent of the award based upon the individual's performance considerations.
-The performance review of Mr. Lindstrom is based upon the attainment of individual goals and objectives established for Mr. Lindstrom as discussed below.
-The other NEO's will be reviewed based upon their performance in assisting Mr. Lindstrom in his efforts.
-The Committee has the sole discretion to increase or decrease the annual incentive award made to the CEO.
-The Committee has the right, in its sole discretion, to reduce or eliminate the amount otherwise payable based upon individual performance or any other factors the Committee deems appropriate.
+At the Committee's discretion, the final awards were subject to adjustment downward or upward in amounts not to exceed 50 percent of the award based upon the individual's performance considerations.
+The performance review of Mr. Lindstrom was based upon the attainment of individual goals and objectives established for Mr. Lindstrom as discussed below.
+The other NEOs were reviewed based upon their performance in assisting Mr. Lindstrom in his efforts.
+The Committee had the sole discretion to increase or decrease the annual incentive award made to the CEO.
+The Committee had the right, in its sole discretion, to reduce or eliminate the amount otherwise payable based upon individual performance or any other factors the Committee deems appropriate.